Skip to main content

 • Low customer rating on Better Business Bureau (BBB)

 At this time, ARMRA, along with WonderCow, is one of the relatively few supplement providers that deal exclusively in the colostrum space.
-ARMRA's pure colostrum product is Immune Revival, which is available in either a bulk jar (90-120 servings) or Travel Sticks (30 servings).
-Immune Revival boasts an IgG concentration of no less than 35% and potentially more than 40%.
-If we're to take the higher figure for granted, it would make Immune Revival the most immunoglobulin-rich (and, therefore, the most efficacious) colostrum supplement on our list.
+ARMRA's pure colostrum product is Health Revival, which is available in regular-size bulk jars (90-120 servings), XL-size bulk jars (360 servings), or Travel Sticks (30 servings).
+Health Revival boasts an IgG concentration of no less than 35% and potentially more than 40%.
+If we're to take the higher figure for granted, it would make Health Revival the most immunoglobulin-rich (and, therefore, the most efficacious) colostrum supplement on our list.
 Even with the lower percentage, it competes fairly well with WonderCow in immunoglobulin content.

 Best Colostrum Armra Immune Revival Ingredients